vonschnappi/elastic-kibana-aws-tf/README.md

 # Terraform module for creating Elasticsearch and Kibana in AWS

-This repo contains a module that creates an Elasticsearch cluster with kibana.
+This repo contains a module that creates an Elasticsearch cluster with kibana [latest version](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-release-notes.html).
 It relies on Terraform for provisioning resources and user-data for configuration.

 ## Resources created
 * VPC